 The Real Estate Connection

 When you consider that marketing is all about appealing to a person's needs (and thus motivating them towards action), it’s no surprise that real estate is a commodity that is well-matched to this theory.
-It's easier than selling a non-essential commodity, like a 'Day At The Spa', because a house, by nature, already appeals to many of a Buyer's basic needs.
+It's easier than selling a non-essential commodity, like a 'Day At The Spa', because housing, by nature, already appeals to every Buyer's basic needs.

 On the most fundamental level, housing helps to satisfy the need for shelter.
 It provides security and protection against the elements, so you can be certain it will appeal to everyone, even those that still sit in the first level of the pyramid.
 But your home is also where you can be your best self; it’s where you can express yourself most freely, spend meaningful time with your friends and family, build relationships, and put down roots.
 That's three levels we've just considered, and most people will recognize that housing satisfies these needs, no sales techniques needed.